Christopher J. Mahoney

 Christopher J. Mahoney (born c.
 1965) is a United States Marine Corps general who serves as the 13th vice chairman of the Joint Chiefs of Staff.
 From 2023 to 2025, Mahoney was the assistant commandant of the Marine Corps.
 He previously served as the deputy commandant for programs and resources from 2021 to 2023.

 Early life and education

-Born in South Weymouth, Massachusetts, Mahoney graduated from the College of the Holy Cross in June 1987 with a Bachelor of Arts degree in economics and was commissioned through the Naval Reserve Officers Training Corps program.
+Mahoney was born in South Weymouth, Massachusetts, and raised in Cohasset, Massachusetts.
+He graduated from the College of the Holy Cross in 1987 with a Bachelor of Arts degree in economics and was commissioned through the Naval Reserve Officers Training Corps program.
 He completed The Basic School (TBS) and the Infantry Officer Course (IOC) at Quantico, Virginia, in 1988.

 After flight training, he was designated a naval aviator in May 1990.
-Mahoney later earned a master's degree in management from the University of Canberra in December 2001 and a second master's degree in international strategic relations from the Air War College in May 2007.
+Mahoney later earned a master's degree in management from the University of Canberra in December 2001 and a second master's degree in international strategic relations from the Air War College at Air University in May 2007.
 He has also graduated from the Weapons and Tactics Instructor Course (WTI), the Marine Division Tactics Course (MDTC), the United States Navy Fighter Weapons School (TOPGUN), and the Australian Command and Staff College.